 The calculated safety factors for young and old asphalt should be displayed (see also requirement 27).

-For each section (“vak”), The user should give the representative values for all stochastic parameters, except for the water level, where the representative value of the hydraulic load has a probability of exceedance equal to the maximum allowable probability of flooding (Pnorm).
+For each section (“vak”), the user should give the representative values for all stochastic parameters, except for the water level, where the representative value of the hydraulic load has a probability of exceedance equal to the maximum allowable probability of flooding (Pnorm).
 The representative load should be obtained from the Q-variant in Hydra-Ring.
 The model factor (m) equals 1.77.

 Table 3.6.
 Representative values for semi-probabilistic assessments of asphalt revetments.